-Guest Editor: Prof Frederick Altice (Yale School of Medicine, USA)
+Guest Editor: Frederick Altice, MD, MA (Yale School of Medicine, USA)

 Eastern Europe and Central Asia are facing ongoing epidemics of opioid use and overdose.
 Region-wide, the opioid epidemic is fueling a HCV epidemic and threatening progress on stemming HIV morbidity and mortality, particularly among people who inject drugs (PWID).
 Driven by injection drug use, Central Asian countries are currently experiencing the world’s fastest growing HIV incidence.